2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 Michael Beasley gets buckets.
 Asking him to do anything more requires ignoring the first 10 years of his career.

-He’s instant offense, a microwave, a spark plug—any of the cliches attached to offensive fireballs.
-He’s nothing else consistently, but the self-proclaimed “walking bucket” doesn’t need to be, not after topping 20 points per 36 minutes and shooting north of 50 percent each of the last three seasons.
+He's instant offense, a microwave, a spark plug—any of the cliches attached to offensive fireballs.
+He does nothing else consistently, but the self-proclaimed "walking bucket" doesn't need to, not after topping 20 points per 36 minutes and shooting north of 50 percent each of the last three seasons.

 Fewer than 13 percent of his career shots are threes, and he spends more time in the mid-range than at the basket.
-He’s topped two assists per game once.
-Only six players had a higher isolation frequency (20.8 percent of his possessions), even though he’s only a mediocre finisher (65th percentile).
-New York’s defense was 4.2 points better per 100 possessions without him.
+He's topped two assists per game once.
+Only six players had a higher isolation frequency (20.8 percent of his possessions) last years, even though he's only a mediocre finisher (66th percentile).
+New York's defense was 4.2 points better per 100 possessions without him.

 But teams that want Beasley probably need buckets, and he can get them in his sleep.

+A lot of teams could use second-team scoring, which means a lot of teams could use Jamal Crawford.
+The Philadelphia 76ers have interest in the ignitable sub, per Keith Pompey of Philly.com, and he also has fans in the Golden State Warriors locker room, per Marcus Thompson II of the Athletic.

-Age hasn't changed much of anything for Jamal Crawford, who, at 38 years old, still dances off the dribble, piles up bench points and keeps converting four-point plays.
+Age hasn't changed much for the 38-year-old Crawford, who still dances off the dribble, piles up bench points and keeps converting four-point plays.

 He has thrice been named Sixth Man of the Year, and his play hasn't budged far off his award-winning levels.
 The volume wasn't there last season (second-fewest minutes, third-fewest points of his career), but he still supplied 17.9 points and 4.0 assists per 36 minutes.

 He isn't the most efficient scorer (career 41.0 field-goal percentage), and his defense has gone from bad to worst—literally.
-No one had a worse defensive real plus-minus than his minus-5.37, per ESPN.com.
+No one had a worse defensive real plus-minus than his minus-5.37 last year, per ESPN.com.

 "I think, utilized properly, I can help affect winning," Crawford told Jon Krawczynski of the Athletic.